Contents

 The circuit has the MQ6 smoke, also known as the Gas sensor gadget, used for smoke or fire detecting in the air.
 The transistor, i.e., BC547 NPN, is used for the buzzer or alarm trigger.
 The 10K potentiometer is used for the calibration of the circuit.
 In contrast, the circuit is designed to have a voltage divider circuit being used with the MQ6 smoke sensor and the potentiometer.
 The value of the MQ6 is changing whenever it senses smoke as it has a resistance.

-The transistor operating properties are being used to work in the circuit of the smoke detection.
+The transistor operating properties are being used to work in the circuit of smoke detection.
 The NPN BC 547 transistor is being used, which is turned ON only at 0.7V at its base, and the topology being used in the circuit is voltage divider biased.
 The potentiometer is being used for calibration purposes.
-Whenever voltage is applied at the base terminal, which is less or greater than the 0.7V, which would turn ON the transistor, the smoke sensor would sense the smoke and reduce the device’s resistance, i.e., MQ6 smoke detector.
+Whenever voltage is applied at the base terminal, which is less or greater than 0.7V, which would turn ON the transistor, the smoke sensor would sense the smoke and reduce the device’s resistance, i.e., the MQ6 smoke detector.
 Due to this decrease in the resistance, the voltage across the base of the BC547 is increased to 0.7V.
 This, in turn, makes the transistor ON and LED lights up, and the buzzer is triggered to start beeping.
 When the smoke has vanished, the detector is made OFF, and the voltage across the base of the transistor is reduced to a value below 0.7V.